CityOfNewYork/nyco-patterns/src/elements/icons/icons.md

 h3 The SVG Sprite

 p To use the inline SVGS, include the main icon sprite (<code>dist/icons.svg</code>) in your page markup.
+NYCO Patterns uses an AJAX method to cache the sprite file while not including it in the page cache to decrease the size of each page.
+To import the icon through the global NYCO Patterns Patterns script use the following code:

+p
+  div class='code-block'
+    pre
+      = "var nyco = new NycoPatterns();\n"
+      = "nyco.icons();\n"

+p The script expects the icon sprite path to be named <code>icons.svg</code> and live in the root directory of the site.
+To overwrite this, pass a path to the method:

+p
+  div class='code-block'
+    pre
+      = "nyco.icons('path/to/icons.svg');\n"

+p The ES6, CommonJS, and IFFE modules all require global activation to be written into your main script:

+p
+  div class='code-block'
+    pre
+      = "import Icons from 'components/icons/Icons.common';\n"
+      = "new Icons(); // or new Icons('path/to/icons.svg');\n"

+p This uses the <code>fetch</code> method which will require a polyfill for IE11 (and other older browser) support.
+The script does not ship with a polyfill by default.
+See <a href='https://polyfill.io'>Polyfill.io</a> for a suitable polyfill.

 h3 Markup